 7. MEAL PLAN ON YOUR PHONE

-If you’re the kind of gal who loves digital planning smartphones, you can save your meal plan on your phone, the benefit is that you will know what to buy for dinner when you are in the store but didn’t actually write out or make any meal plan in your planner.
+If you’re the kind of gal who loves digital planning smartphones, you can save your meal plan on your phone, the benefit is that you will know what to buy for dinner when you are in the store.

 There are tons of apps out there that can give you an idea of meal plans and recipes you need for dinner.
 If you are finding it difficult meal planning, you can find a meal planning app to help you.
-One I’ve tried out is by Real Plans, it is a paid service but I absolutely love that it sets up everything for you.
+One I’ve tried out MealLime, which I absolutely love because it sets up everything for you.
 You just choose the meals and it autocreates a shopping list, organized by section, for you!
 Just head to the grocery store and your list is right with you!

-This app does cost money to try out, the only cost for going PRO is certain meals.
+This app is completely free to try out, the only cost for going PRO is certain meals.
 But most of the free meals are exceptional already!
 Personally, I tried this out and loved it at first but when it came to cooking I felt it was a pain to always have to touch my phone when it turned off!
-But if you are a digital planner then you can learn more about it out here: Real Plans App
+But if you are a digital planner then you can learn more about it out here: MealLime

 Eat at Home Meal Plans

 If you are more of a pen and paper gal like myself, then you should definitely try out Eat At Home Meal Plans.
 You get printable meal plans for the whole week and now 4 options to choose from.
 Traditional, Whole Food, Slow Cooker, & No Flour-No Sugar.

 I just started using this meal plan, and I have to tell you, this has been SUCH a blessing to our family this week!